 In addition to historical information, this Quarterly Report on Form 10-Q contains forward-looking statements, including statements regarding product plans, future growth, market opportunities, strategic initiatives, industry positioning, customer acquisition, the amount of recurring revenue and revenue growth.
 In addition, when used in this report, the words "will," "expects," "could," "would," "may," "anticipates," "intends," "plans," "believes," "seeks," "targets," "estimates," "looks for," "looks to," "continues" and similar expressions, as well as statements regarding our focus for the future, are generally intended to identify forward-looking statements.
 Each of the forward-looking statements we make in this report involves risks and uncertainties that could cause actual results to differ materially from these forward-looking statements.
-Factors that might cause or contribute to such differences include, but are not limited to, those discussed in the section entitled "Risk Factors" in Part II, Item 1A of this report.
-You should carefully review the risks described herein and in other documents we file from time to time with the U.S. Securities and Exchange Commission ("SEC"), including our Annual Report on Form 10-K for fiscal 2018.
+Factors' in Part II, Item 1A of this report.
+You should carefully review the risks described herein and in other documents we file from time to time with the U.S. Securities and Exchange Commission ("SEC"), including our Annual Report on Form 10-K for fiscal 2019.
 You should not place undue reliance on these forward-looking statements, which speak only as of the date of this Quarterly Report on Form 10-Q. We undertake no obligation to publicly release any revisions to the forward-looking statements or reflect events or circumstances after the date of this document, except as required by law.